MAS DevOps Ansible Collection Ansible CLI

 • Environment Variable: KAFKA_VERSION

-The namespace where the operator and Kafka cluster will be deployed.
+OpenShift namespace where Kafka operator and cluster will be deployed.

 • Environment Variable: KAFKA_NAMESPACE

-• Default Value: amq-streams for AMQ Streams and strimzi for Strimzi.
+• Default Value: amq-streams for AMQ Streams, strimzi for Strimzi

 • Environment Variable: KAFKA_CLUSTER_NAME